 There is often no substitute for picking up the phone and talking to a solicitor about your claim.
 Before you call, checking injury lawyer reviews should give you a idea of the range of service levels.

-Our panel of specialist legal advisors have years of experience in getting the best compensation for Claimants injured in a car or motorbike accident in Worcester.
+The panel of specialist legal advisors have years of experience in getting the best compensation for claimants injured in a car or motorbike accident in Worcester.

 Road accidents involving vehicles in Worcester are reasonably common with a total of 527 accidents (466 slight accidents, 56 serious accidents and 5 fatal accidents) in 2013 in Herefordshire local authority.
 In 2014 the total had increased to 560.
 Incidents in the Worcester area in 2013 included traffic collisions on the single carriageway of the A38 and B4205 crossroads and on the single carriageway of the A38 and A449 junction.